Our companies are backed by the Best Pick Guarantee. Call one today!

 7. What is your history in the tree services industry?

-A company’s history shows their track record with clients.
-It also gives you good insight into how they run their business.
+A company’s history shows its track record with clients.
+It also gives you a good insight into how they run their business.

 8. Does your company use subcontractors or temporary laborers?

-Working with subcontractors is common in home services.
-Having a network of subcontractors allows a business to expand their offerings without having to train staff.
+Working with subcontractors is common in-home services.
+Having a network of subcontractors allows a business to expand its offerings without having to train staff.